marclos/beginnersluck/Epidemiology/Covid19/LA_Analysis_v05.md

   - March 25th 6170
   - March 26th 6620
   - March 27th 6810
-  - March 28th 7230\*
+  - March 28th 7230
+  - March 29th 7190

 \*Weekend values are not updated on github site for LA County.
-Thus the estimates are lower on the weekends because values have not been updated.
+Thus, I have used LA County health updates to fill in on weekends.

 ## Changes in Doubling Rate